As much as we look forward to holiday parties and dinners, many of us suspect we’ll overindulge and gain weight.

 No one wants to be on a strict diet during the holidays.
 We want to enjoy the bounty of traditional favorite foods.
 How can you enjoy the holidays without gaining weight?
 Dietitians say it’s not so hard, with a little planning.

-- First, if you’ve been trying to lose weight, when mid-November rolls around, shift your focus from weight loss to weight maintenance.
+- First, change your mindset.
+If you’ve been trying to lose weight, when mid-November rolls around, shift your focus from weight loss to weight maintenance.
 “The holiday season is tough enough to just maintain your weight let alone try to lose weight.
 So do yourself a favor,” says Joan Salge Blake, MS, RD, Boston University clinical assistant professor.
 “Allow yourself a few treats and set your goal on weight maintenance so you can enjoy the holiday foods and wait until the New Year to get back on your weight loss plan.”

 Here are 10 tips to lighten up your holiday meals.